Esporte Clube Juventude

 Esporte Clube Juventude (/pt-BR/), or simply Juventude, is a Brazilian football club in Caxias do Sul, Rio Grande do Sul.
-The club currently competes in the Campeonato Brasileiro Série A, the first tier of Brazilian football, as well as in Campeonato Gaúcho, the Rio Grande do Sul state football league.
+The club currently competes in the Campeonato Brasileiro Série B, the second tier of Brazilian football, as well as in Campeonato Gaúcho, the Rio Grande do Sul state football league.
 Major titles won by the club include the 1999 Copa do Brasil, the 1994 Campeonato Brasileiro Série B and the 1998 Campeonato Gaúcho.
 Their greatest rival is Caxias, with whom it contests the Caxias do Sul derby, also known as Ca–Ju.

 History

 Juventude was founded on June 29, 1913, by 35 youngsters from Caxias do Sul, descendants of Italian immigrants, being one of the first football clubs in that community.
 Antônio Chiaradia Neto was chosen as the club's first president.

 On July 20, 1913, Juventude played its first game, against Serrano, from the city of Carlos Barbosa, Rio Grande do Sul.
 The game ended 4–0 in favor of Juventude.

 On March 8, 1915, Juventude lost its first game ever.
 Fußball, from the nearby town of Montenegro, beat Juventude 4–1, ending a 23-game invincibility streak.